 The ‘Skin Cancer Seed Grant Research’ competition is designed to help University of Arizona researchers test novel ideas for prevention, detection or treatment of melanoma and other skin cancers.
 These proposals are small grants designed to be ‘seeds’ to help new research ideas grow into larger research proposals that can be competitive for national funding and to help young investigators grow their careers.
 We have just completed the round of funding for this research grant opportunity.

 Thanks to the generous support of the Maltz Foundation and the Joanne Isbrecht memorial fund, the SCI is pleased to announce the three winners of this year’s competition for 2015-2016.

 For further information contact: Robin B. Harris, PhD, MPH (Co-Director, Skin Cancer Institute) firstname.lastname@example.org or 520-626-5357.

 Seed Grant History

-Thanks to the generous support of donors of the Skin Cancer Institute and the Melanoma Walk Gift Funds, the Skin Cancer Insittue initiated the annual Skin Cancer Seed Grant Research competition in 2010.
+Thanks to the generous support of donors, the Skin Cancer Institute initiated the annual Skin Cancer Seed Grant Research competition in 2010.
 This competition and funds are designed to help University of Arizona researchers test novel ideas for prevention, detection, or treatment of skin cancer.
 These small grants are designed to be 'seeds' to help new research ideas grow into larger research proposals that can be competitive for national funding.
 It is also a way to help young investigators grow their careers and for more experienced investigators to try new research ideas and approaches.